 Leadership, teamwork and a positive attitude

 Like other ISS facility managers who serve hospital sites, Wayne worked hard to manage his team’s morale.
-In the early days of the pandemic, he led by example to help his team members overcome their fears, accompanying them as they carried out maintenance in wards for confirmed Covid-19 cases.
+In the early days of the pandemic, he led by example to help his team members overcome their fears, accompanying them as they carried out maintenance inwards for confirmed Covid-19 cases.

-Throughout the period, he was supported by the ISS management team including Mr. Park Tuck Weng and Mr. Joe Giani.
+Throughout the period, he was supported by the ISS management team including Mr. Park Weng Tuck and Mr. Joe Giani.
 They paid regular visits to the staff to check on their well-being and held dialogue sessions to help them cope with stress.

-The situation in Singapore has since stabilised, and the daily count of new Covid-19 cases is down to low double-digits as of January 2021.
+The situation in Singapore has since stabilized, and the daily count of new Covid-19 cases is down to low double-digits as of January 2021.
 But Wayne and his seasoned team are still working hard to maintain a state of constant vigilance.
 All to guard against a resurgence of cases.

 “We hope our efforts have helped open the minds of the public to take Covid-19 precautions seriously.
-We are in this together as an organisation, community and country.
+We are in this together as an organization, community and country.
 We’ll pull through this together,” he says.